C-Thayer/pdsnd_github/README.md

 Bike Share Project for Udacity

 ### Description

+-----This is what you will see as output, with varying results based on inputs---

 This is an application to show descriptive statistics on various areas of a bike share company.

 You will be able to choose from the companies geographical locations, which months you'd like to choose